 I was surprised and excited to learn about the scientifically backed claims that meditation helps reduce stress and can strengthen your connection with your intuition.
 All of this was intriguing to me, especially as I started to notice that while I was taking great care of my body, running marathons and eating healthfully, I wasn’t taking great care of my mind and the stress and anxiety of my career was weighing heavily on me.

-After reading nearly all of the recent scientific research around meditation and mindfulness, I decided to give this woo woo stuff a try.
-I committed myself to starting a meditation practice and decided that I would strive to do four minutes a day, every day.
+After a deep dive into recent scientific research around meditation and mindfulness, I decided to give this woo woo stuff a try.
+I committed myself to starting a meditation practice.
+But I still was short on time and busy as can be, commuting 3 hours a day from San Francisco to Mountain View and back.
+I set a small, but achievable, goal of meditating for four minutes a day, every day.

 It was then on a vacation in Hawaii that things started to come together for me, and I realized that vacation is not a location, but actually a state of mind.
 And with this revelation, I realized I could choose to bring more of this vacation mindset into my daily life.